Find a Grant

 Grant Opportunity Assistance

 - Find out Who is Eligible for a Grant?
 Other government websites may be more suitable for personal needs, student loans, small business assistance, or other business opportunities such as government contracting.
 The website Government Benefits, Grants, and Financial Aid may also be of help.

-- Contact federal office given in CFDA program description: if state or local office is indicated, check Regional Agency Offices tab at top of CFDA website for addresses.
+- Contact the federal office given in the CFDA program description: if a state or local office is indicated, check the tab for the Regional Agency Office at the top of the CFDA website for addresses.

-- Go to federal websites given in each CFDA program description for more information and for state administering agencies responsible for managing funding.
+- Go to the federal websites given in each CFDA program description for more information and for the state administering agencies responsible for managing funding.

-- Check current federal grants opportunities at Grants.gov, register and obtain a Dun and Bradstreet (DUNS) number, a Central Contractor Registration (CCR) number, and apply online (links and instructions given at the website).
+- Check current federal grants opportunities at Grants.gov, register and obtain a Dun and Bradstreet (DUNS) number, a Central Contractor Registration (CCR) number, and apply online (the links and instructions are given at the website).

 - Search foundations for project funding: use the Foundation Center website or the Foundation Center Funding Information Network in libraries to identify national, state, and community foundations.

 - Learn how to write grant proposals: follow the CFDA's Developing and Writing Grant Proposals, or take the free online writing course through GrantSpace, a service of the Foundation Center.

 - Catalog of Federal Domestic Assistance

 Grants.gov (managed by The Dept. of Health and Human Services)